p4rkerw/Muto_Wilson_NComm_2020/README.md

 deconvolution_tcga_BisqueRNA.R

 **Allele Specific Analysis:**
-These scripts can be run in publicly-available docker containers found at https://hub.docker.com/ username: p4rkerw
+These scripts can be run in publicly-available docker containers found here: [p4rkerw@dockerhub](https://hub.docker.com/search?q=p4rkerw&type=image)

 Each script has an example command to run the corresponding docker container

 (Follow the steps in order)